 We recognise that high self-esteem, self-confidence, supportive friends and a clear line of communication with a trusted adult help all children, especially those who may be worried or anxious.
-St Mary's, therefore, promotes an ethos where pupils are valued, feel secure and are encouraged to talk and are listened to.
+St Mary's, therefore, has a listening culture and promotes an ethos where pupils are valued, feel secure and are encouraged to talk and are listened to.